quinton-ashley/p5-mini/README.md

 <script src="https://github.io/quinton-ashley/p5-mini/p5-mini.js"></script>
 ```

-Add p5.js scripts to your page and they will be embedded in an editor with a preview of the sketch auto-playing by default.
+Add p5.js scripts to your page and they will be embedded in an editor with an instanced preview of the sketch auto-playing by default.

 ```html
 <script type="text/p5" name="Sketch">